jimka2001/clojure-rte/doc/bdd.md

 This macro wraps a piece of code which needs to allocate Bdds.
 The macro wraps a call to the function call-with-bdd-hash, which provides an environment, of sorts, which makes it possible to allocate and manipulate Bdd instances.
-If `with-bdd-hash` is called recursively (intentially or accidentally), the inner-most call recognizes this and does not re-bind any dynamic variables, thus the innter-most call is innocuous and harmless.
+If `with-bdd-hash` is called recursively (intentionally or accidentally), the inner-most call recognizes this and does not re-bind any dynamic variables, thus the inner-most call is innocuous and harmless.

 ### (`bdd-and` & bdds)